kadotcom/SCPObjectives/README.md

 - Customizable objectives.
 - Item, CustomItem and XP rewards for completing objectives.
 - [XPSystem](https://github.com/RowpannSCP/XP) support for rewarding XP.
+- NWAPI-CustomItems support for rewarding CustomItems in the NWAPI version.

 # Installation